Clicky

 For Long-Term Storage

-Before we get going: Shown above is the FoodSaver brand V2240 food vacuum-sealer I use.
+Before we get going: Shown above is my FoodSaver brand V2240 food vacuum-sealer I use.
 It's an oldie, but goody.
 It's over ten years old!
 Getting the right equipment pays dividends.
 Read more about food vacuum sealers here.

-It's time to learn how vacuum sealing dehydrated food pays dividends, but first - a few FAQs...
+Vacuum sealing dehydrated food pays dividends, but first - here are a few FAQs...

-TOP Frequently Asked Questions:
+Frequently Asked Questions:

 How to store dehydrated food?